Welcome to High Dental

 - Habitual chewing of the lips or cheeks

 - Irritants, such as breathing in smoky, or constantly polluted, atmospheres

 - Leukoplakia (light-coloured patches of atypical cells inside the mouth)

 - Family history of cancer (genetic makeup).

 Mouth cancer usually starts in the cells lining the mouth.
 The most common sites are the lips, tongue and/or floor of the mouth.
 Smoking and drinking alcohol are known risk factors.
-Mouth cancer is easily cured if treated in its earlier stages.
+Mouth cancer’s prognosis is typically better when detected and treated in its earlier stages.

 Any suspicious shadows identified with ORAL ID will then warrant further investigation of the oral deformity.
 The appropriate oral treatment can then be recommended without delay.